awesomemotive/easy-digital-downloads/readme.txt

 Full searchable docs for Easy Digital Downloads and all our extensions can be found at [http://docs.easydigitaldownloads.com/](http://docs.easydigitaldownloads.com/?utm_source=docs&utm_medium=faq_tab&utm_content=documentation&utm_campaign=readme)

-= Where can I ask for help with my digital eCommerce store? =
+= Where can I ask for help with my digital e-Commerce store? =

 You can submit a support ticket or pre-sale question from our [support page](https://easydigitaldownloads.com/support/?utm_source=docs&utm_medium=faq_tab&utm_content=support&utm_campaign=readme) at anytime.